 For Canadian area source dust sources, ECCC sub-class level data from 2016v1 platform was used to project the 2016v2 base year inventory to 2023 and 2028.
-Emissions for 2026 were interpolated between the 2023 and 2028 emissions, and emissions from 2028 were used to represent the year 2032.
-As with the base year, the future year dust emissions are pre-adjusted, so future year othafdust follows the same emissions processing methodology as the base year with respect to the transportable fraction and meteorological adjustments.
+Emissions for 2026 were interpolated between the 2023 and 2028 emissions.
+As with the base year, the analytic year dust emissions are pre-adjusted, so analytic year othafdust follows the same emissions processing methodology as the base year with respect to the transportable fraction and meteorological adjustments.